Nyratas/WpAttachmentExporter/README.md

 **Warning**: This is a PHP library, not a Wordpress _plugin_.
 Therefore, it can only be used inside a PHP file.

 Ever had to migrate a huge Wordpress website from one server to another ?
-If you did, you probably know it can be a pain in the ass since Wordpress creates thousands of thumbnails and stores them all amongst the original files.
+If you did, you probably know it can be a pain in the ass since Wordpress creates thousands of thumbnails and stores them amongst the original files.
 If you don't want to waste hours downloading and re-uploading the `/uploads/` directory, I can help you.

-My thought was to select the registered original attachment files and put them in a ZIP file I could easily download.
+My thought was to select the registered original attachment files and put them in a ZIP file, which I could easily download.
 Well, that's exactly what this library does.

 But why only the registered original files ?
 Because you actually don't need all the thumbnails or other duplicates of the original files.
 The URL to the original file is the only important data stored in the database.
 This means you only should migrate those files and regenerate the thumbnails afterwards, using an existing plugin or whatever you want.